ten-protocol/go-ten/tools/walletextension/README.md

-# 👛 The Obscuro wallet extension
+# 👛 The Ten wallet extension

 See the documentation [here](https://docs.obscu.ro/wallet-extension/wallet-extension/).